nstoik/docker-qBittorrentvpn/README.md

-# qBittorrent with WebUI and OpenVPN/Wireguard
+# qBittorrent with WebUI and Wireguard

-Docker container which runs the latest headless qBittorrent client with WebUI while connecting to OpenVPN or Wireguard with iptables killswitch to prevent IP leakage when the tunnel goes down.
+Docker container which runs the latest headless qBittorrent client with WebUI while connecting to Wireguard with iptables killswitch to prevent IP leakage when the tunnel goes down.

 ## Docker Features